JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.BridgeTooFar/RECREATEME.md

 ## Current Phase

-> [!NOTE]
+> [!IMPORTANT]
 >
->**Phases 1**: This document is currently aligned with **[Phase 1: Minimum Viable Product (MVP)](../../Phases/Phase-1.md)** Business Requirements.
+>**Phases 1**: This document is currently aligned with [Phase 1: Minimum Viable Product (MVP)](../../../../Phases/Phase-1.md) Business Requirements.
 >

 ---

+> [!CAUTION]
+> **This is a DRAFT:**
+>
+> The content before you is a draft version of the document.
+It **should not** be considered **accurate** and may contain placeholder information.

+---

-## **Overview**
+## Overview

+The **JSopX™ Bridge Too Far Project**, _code named_, `JSopX.BridgeTooFar` is a totally **FREE**, open-source, Razor Class Library, and has evolved into a centralized hub for managing and sharing ALL assets and documentation, across all other JSopX™ Projects, including all Class Libraries, RCLs, server-side and client-side projects.

+We initially create the project to simulate a [Shared Assets & Resources Projects](../../Introduction/JSopxProjectsFamilies.md#2-shared-assets--resources-projects) that will need to be leveraged by the other new and existing client side and server side projects, which act as standards that conform to the initial [business requirements](../../../../Introduction/JSopxEnterpriseBusinessRequirements.md) set forth by the fictional stakeholders.

+As the project evolves through each [Lifecycle Phase](../../Phases/ReadMe.md), we extend the application by creating new user interfaces, the integratation of standardized assets and resources commonly used across projects that comply to the stakeholder's brand standards we are tasked with creating, perform typical increase of security and documentation, while anticipating we'll face a near-future, seamless migration request of the project into our [JSopX.OpenProjectX](../../OpenProjects/jsopx.OpenProjectX/) Enterprise Application.

 The Jason Silvestri Open Project EXperiences (JSopX™) Visual Studio Projects collectively form the backbone of the entire suite, each project serving a distinct yet complementary role.

-By aligning varied frameworks—ranging from ASP.NET Core to Angular, React, Vue, Blazor, and .NET MAUI—these projects create a consistent development landscape where code can be shared, extended, and integrated seamlessly.
+By aligning varied frameworks—ranging from [ASP.NET Core](../../OpenProjects/jsopx.AspNetCore/README.md) to [Angular](../../OpenProjects/jsopx.AngularCore/README.md), [Vue](../../OpenProjects/jsopx.VueCore/README.md), [React](../../OpenProjects/jsopx.ReactCore/README.md), [Blazor](../../OpenProjects/jsopx.BlazorServerCore/README.md), [MAUI](../../OpenProjects/jsopx.MauiHybridNetCore/README.md) and more, all using the same [Web API](../../OpenProjects/jsopx.WebAPI/README.md), [assets](../../OpenProjects/jsopx.RCLxProper/README.md), [documentation](../../OpenProjects/jsopx.BridgeTooFar/README.md), and [standards](../../Introduction/JSopxDisciplinesRequiredForEnterpriseDevelopment.md)—these projects create a consistent development landscape where code can be shared, extended, and integrated seamlessly.

 The result is an environment that transforms a patchwork of independent solutions into a cohesive enterprise ecosystem, making collaboration smoother and long-term maintenance more manageable.
 As you delve deeper, you’ll discover how each project type fits into this grand tapestry, ensuring uniform standards while preserving the flexibility needed to evolve and adapt.

-Recreating the `JSopX.AngularCore` project shows us how to simulate an existing Angular app with weather data, Identity, and JWT already established.

 [`Back to Top`](#table-of-contents)